cheeyeelim/BTR_resultscripts/README.md

-# booltrainer_resultscripts
+# btr_resultscripts
-Scripts used to generate the results in the paper
+Data and scripts used to generate the results in the paper